Appup-Docs/Appup-Docs/docs/backend/plugins/README.md

 # Plugins
-Plugins are, in short, hooks into other technologies and commercially available off-the-shelf products.
+Plugins are hooks into other technologies and commercially available off-the-shelf products.
 These are integration points which allow the user to seamlessly connect to other third party technologies.
+They are provided with the sole intention of making it much easier for the end customer to create his apps while bypassing reptitive tasks.
+In fact you can do much better than just bypassing them, you can evaluate these tasks and accordingly create a plugin variant that can help resolving many such use cases that extend the earlier functionality.

-They are based on a Write-once Run-anywhere type of architecture, thereby giving you economies of scale.
+Plugins are based on a Write-once Run-anywhere type of architecture, thereby giving you economies of scale.
 Install or create a plugin for one use case and use it across multiple applications and technology stacks.
 You are no longer limited by skills-gap or burdened by writing and testing the same code multiple times.
-Appup will take care of the integration for you.
+Just make a plugin for you requirement, leave the responsibility of its integration with your existing product stack to Appup.

-Appup comes with lots of plugins to extend workflow functionalities.
+There are lots of plugins available to extend your workflow functionalities.
 You can checkout the Market Place to find the plugin of your needs.
-The plugin architecture allows anyone to implement his/her own plugin in a modular manner.
-At the time of this is being written, there are plugins already available to connect to MySQL, Redis, 3rd Party login systems, Kafka and many other.
+The architecture allows anyone to implement his/her own plugin in a modular manner.
+At the time of this being written, there are plugins already available to connect to MySQL, Redis, 3rd Party login systems, Kafka and many other such technologies.
 Installing a plugin is a simple matter of configuring what is requested by the plugin.

 Use plugins to couple with IOT, AI, RPM and more.

 **Below is what a plugin install page looks like.**